Additional Whale Festival Events

 March 12-18: Blue whale and orca bones on display for the public!
 Crow's Nest Interpretive Center at the end of the south Coastal Trail in Fort Bragg; Times: Mon-Fri 3pm-5pm, Saturday 10am-4pm, Sunday 10am-2pm.
 Free event.

 March 17th: From 10am-5pm Explore Noyo's Whale Trail!
 Visit 73 ft.
 Blue whale bones display and CV Starr 26 ft. orca skeleton.
-Marine technology demo at Noyo Center office on the Coastal trail.
+Marine technology demo at Noyo Center office at 155 Cypress St. Ste.
+C in Fort Bragg.
 Marine Science and art collide in our "Oceans of Plastic" exhibit located at Visit Mendocino at 345 N. Franklin St. in Fort Bragg.

 March 18th: from 2pm-3:30pm A Help the Kelp Panel Discussion on the health of the Mendocino kelp forest ecosystem.
 Come learn about the state of the science on sea stars, abalone, purple urchin and of course bull kelp and how our current purple urchin imbalance is being addressed. refreshments and snacks will be available.
 Location: Town Hall in Fort Bragg on Main St. Free community event.